 F30 Publication Event

 Scope note: This class comprises activities that result in instances of F2 Expression coming into existence.
 This class characterises the externalisation of an Individual Work.
+[F1 Work]

 …….

-F30 Publication Event
+F30 Publication Event [=LRM-R7 manifestation creation]

+[Need to distinguish publication from distribution (LRM-R9).
+FRBRoo does not presently have anything to cover distribution.
+The 3rd example (online distribution), belongs to the distribution action.
+The publication event is not the creation of the publication expression, it uses it.]

+[PLB: Originally FRBRoo dealt with distribution as a Right granted to an Actor by the publisher.
+The event to be accounted for is the granting of the right to distribute rather than the distribution process itself]

+[The distribution facts are of interest for obtaining items.
+This could fall under a general services model.
+Could identify the LRM-R9 with the setting of the distribution service.]

+Need to get a copy of the service model from Parthenos project.

 Subclass of: F28 Expression Creation

 Scope note: This class comprises the activities of publishing.
 Such an event includes the creation of an F24 Publication Expression and setting up the means of production.
 The end of this event is regarded as the date of publication, regardless of whether the carrier production is started.
 Publishing can be either physical or electronic.
 Electronic publishing is regarded as making an instance of F24 Publication Expression available in electronic form on a public network.
 Electronic Publishing does not mean producing a physical instance of F5 Item by partially electronic means.
 Making an electronic file available on a physical carrier can be regarded as equivalent to setting up the means of production; downloading the file is regarded as the electronic equivalent of F32 Carrier Production Event.